Medically reviewed on January 3, 2018

 Tobramycin ophthalmic (for the eyes) is used to treat bacterial infections of the eyes.

-Tobramycin ophthalmic will not treat a viral or fungal infection of the eye.
-This medicine is for use in treating only bacterial infections.
+Tobramycin ophthalmic will not treat a viral or fungal infection of the eye. tobramycin ophthalmic is for use in treating only bacterial infections.

 Tobramycin ophthalmic may also be used for purposes not listed in this medication guide.